 Each type of grass has an ideal cutting height for good health and strong growth.
-When cut no lower than that height, and when cut before it gets too long, the grass will usually out-compete weeds as long as it’s also fertilized and watered properly.
+When cut no lower than that height, and when cut before it gets too long, the grass will usually out-compete lawn weeds as long as it’s also fertilized and watered properly.
 Longer grass helps prevent weeds in a couple of different ways.
-The taller growth shades the ground, keeping it cooler and retarding weed seed germination.
-And once weed seeds sprout, they don’t have as much sunlight as they need for hardy growth.
+The taller growth shades the ground, keeping it cooler and retarding lawn weed seed germination.
+And once lawn weed seeds sprout, they don’t have as much sunlight as they need for hardy growth.

 The chart below shows the range of cutting heights depending on the grass type.
 If you don’t know your grass type, take a plug of turf to a garden center and ask the staff to help with the identification.